 Reading before class.
-To adequately prepare for this style of learning (commonly called the "flipped classroom"), you are required to complete specific reading assignments or exercises before each class meeting.
+To adequately prepare for class, you are required to complete specific reading assignments or exercises before each class meeting.
 Unless otherwise stated, after you complete the reading, post a question or comment to the Readings Forum on Moodle.
 The earlier you post, the more opportunity others can respond to your post, and the better I can prepare for class and address any lingering points of confusion, so it is to your benefit to not leave these until the last minute.
 As such, completion of these reading assignments two hours before class will make up the bulk of your participation grade.